lassiterdc/triton/doc/cmake_arguments.rst

 .. code-block:: bash

-  # for gnu compiler and the current OS
+  # for gnu compiler and the machine detected or the current OS
   cmake ${TRITON_HOME} -DCOMPILER=gnu

 ``-DBACKEND=<predefined-backend-name>``